bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

 you might need to sample roughly :math:`(10)^1=10` points per image, making your dataset 10x.
-If :math:`D=10`, you'll probably need :math:`(10)^{10}` points per image, making your dataset too big to practically fit.
-Not only that, most the sampled points will not contribute much to training your network because they'll be in parts of the latent space that are very low probability, contributing almost nothing to training.
+If :math:`D=10`, you'll probably need :math:`(10)^{10}` points per image, making your dataset too big to practically train.
+Not only that, most the sampled points will not contribute much to training your network because they'll be in parts of the latent space that are very low probability (with respect to the current image), contributing almost nothing to your network weights.

 Of course that's exactly why variational autoencoders are so brilliant.
 Instead of randomly sampling from your :math:`z` space,